SF-24/MineshaftAPI/README.md

 # MineshaftAPI
-An api for Minecraft servers
+An api for Minecraft servers.
+Build with maven, documentation coming soon